telerik/ajax-docs/controls/treeview/client-side-programming/events/onclientdoubleclick.md

 ##

-The **OnClientDoubleClick**client-side event occurs when the end user double-clicks a node.
+The **OnClientDoubleClick** client-side event occurs when the end user double-clicks a node.

 The event handler receives parameters:

-1. The treeview instance that fired the event.
+1. The TreeView instance that fired the event.

 1. Event arguments with functions: